|

 Multiple Country Passes: create your own pass

-unlimited train travel in five of the most frequently visited
+Europass gives you unlimited train travel in five of the

 Special rates are available to:

-of the 17 Eurailpass countries (which include Italy) in which
+countries of the 17 Eurailpass countries (which include

 Here's the link to get more info or purchase it online: